streamwayin/obs-multistream/README.md

 That's it.
 It's that simple.

-Since it's based on multi-rtmp plugin, it provides all the options multi-rtmp plugin provides and more.
+Since this plugin a fork of Sorayuki's multi-rtmp plugin, it provides all the options multi-rtmp plugin provides and more.
 E.g.
 Share encoders with main output of OBS to save CPU and GPU power.
 (Default Setting) Use Server-Side Relay when not enough bandwidth or push directly from OBS.

-Since it's a fork of Sorayuki's plugin.
-Special thanks and credit to him.